secretstartups/handbook/customer-success/solutions-architects/tools-and-resources/pov/index.html.md

 Any GitLab product evaluation should remain separate from GitLab high availability architecture and implementations.

-Often, a POV is conducted with a GitLab trial license either using GitLab.com or a self-managed instance.
+A POV is conducted with a GitLab trial license either using GitLab.com or a self-managed instance.
 Due to cost, time, and the associated opportunity risk, a POV should not be the default course of action for GitLab prospects/customers.

 ### POV Guidelines and Requirements